Mcoliane/mernuserauth/ReadMe.md

 >
 > npm start

-The terminal should display that the Server is listening on the port specified in the .env file and that the database has connected.
+The terminal should display that the Server is listening on the port specified in the .env file or the default port (5001) and that the database has connected.

 Then, in the second terminal window: